unital/tempe/docs/source/user_guide/introduction.rst

 .. currentmodule:: tempe

-Tempe is a pure-Micropython graphics system designed to be make using the full capabilities of display devices more accessible, particularly on memory-constrained microcontrollers.
+Tempe is a pure-Micropython graphics system designed to make using the full capabilities of display devices more accessible, particularly on memory-constrained microcontrollers.
 The aim is to allow data scientists, user interface designers and data visualization specialists to be able to